 The LGHIP will only pay for care that is medically necessary and not investigational, as determined by BCBS.
 BCBS developed medical necessity standards to aid BCBS when it makes medical necessity determinations.
-BCBS publishes these standards on the Internet at www.AlabameBlue.com/providers/policies.
+BCBS publishes these standards online at www.AlabameBlue.com/providers/policies.
 The definition of medical necessity is found in the "Definitions" section of this booklet.